Buy your subscription online now, or call 510-523-1553!

 An Italian vacation, young love, and a parent’s heart-rending decision are all part of this Tony Award-winning Broadway hit.
 During their travels in Florence, Margaret Johnson and her beautiful daughter Clara are swept up in the city’s romantic charm.
 As gorgeous music swells, dashing young Fabrizio captures Clara’s heart and Margaret must decide whether to reveal Clara’s tragic secret or give the young lovers her blessing.

-THE BOOK OF LIZ
+THE BOOK OF LIZlizlogo

 A comedy by David and Amy Sedaris